camunda/camunda-docs-manual/content/guides/installation-guide/full/glassfish/chapters/04-migration/01-migrate-71-72.md

 First, uninstall the Camunda web applications, namely the Camunda REST API (artifact name like `camunda-engine-rest`) and the Camunda applications Cockpit, Tasklist and Admin (artifact name like `camunda-webapp`).

-Uninstall the camunda EAR.
-Its name should be `camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.
-Then, uninstall the Camunda job executor adapter, called `camunda-oracle-weblogic-$PLATFORM_VERSION.rar`.
+Uninstall the Camunda EAR.
+Its name should be `camunda-glassfish-ear-$PLATFORM_VERSION.ear`.
+Then, uninstall the Camunda job executor adapter, called `camunda-jobexecutor-rar-$PLATFORM_VERSION.rar`.

 ## 2. Replace the Camunda Libraries

-After shutting down the server, replace the following libraries in `$WLS_DOMAIN_HOME/lib` with their equivalents from `$WLS_DISTRIBUTION/modules/lib`:
+After shutting down the server, replace the following libraries in `$GLASSFISH_HOME/glassfish/lib` with their equivalents from `$GLASSFISH_DISTRIBUTION/modules/lib`:

 * `camunda-engine-$PLATFORM_VERSION.jar`
 * `camunda-bpmn-model-$PLATFORM_VERSION.jar`